suzeeparker/FRDocs_dev01-suzee/Setup/fr0001_FormR-Introduction.md

 3. You want to spend under $30.

-4. You want to say, "I have completed all the steps to create my own secure database web server on the Internet" --- My URL is: formr-yourinitials-00.com
+4. You want to say, "I have completed all the steps to create my own working secure database web server on the Internet" --- My URL is: formr-yourinitials-00.com

 ### Background for FormR